 For many travellers, visiting Komodo Island is a must-do when in Indonesia.
 However, getting there on a budget isn’t exactly a quick and easy trip.
 We took a four day boat journey from Lombok to Flores, which resulted in an almost shipwreck and a few disasters before we finally made it to Komodo Island.

 After a blissful week in Gili Air, we had to figure out how we could to get to Komodo Island and back to Bali again within a tight time frame, thanks to being forced to book a flight to Surabaya before we had even left Australia.
-Being constrained by pre-set schedules can be such a pain when you’re backpacking.

 We left Gili Air by boat, and landed back in Lombok.
 We were headed to Lombok’s surf spot, Kuta Beach for one night, and still didn’t know how we would get to Komodo Island.
 We wound up booking our boat ticket to Komodo on the minibus on our way to Kuta.